Lambosaurus/Modules/Utils/BitbangSPI/README.md

 ## Usage

 This is intended to be a replacement for the SPI module when required.
-Note that the timing is based around the CORE_DelayUs(), so higher bitrates are not going to be achievable.
+Note that the timing is based around the US_Delay(), so higher bitrates are not going to be achievable.

 ```C
 BSPI_Init(1000000);